G-J/mobile-flashcards/README.md

 ``$ yarn start``

-Scan the QR code in your terminal with the Expo app!
+Scan the QR code in your terminal with the Expo app or use a Android or iOS emulator to open the app.